syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-activity.md

             Height = 100,
             // Unique Id of the node.
             ID = "node1",
-            // Sets the type of shape to Bpmn and shape to activity.
+            // Sets the shape to activity.
             Shape = new BpmnActivity()
             {
                 ActivityType = BpmnActivityType.Task